When you wish upon a star, your horrifying fever dreams come true.

 Fantasia is not actually an example, as each musical number is its own separate and self-contained animated sequence and not an insert in a larger plot.
 Nevertheless, it deserves mention for containing many of the usual elements, since each of its segments is to greater or lesser extent an abstract illustration of the music being played.
 Some segments are more abstract than others.
 The opening number, "Toccata and Fugue in D Minor", is easily the strongest example.
 Compare the very straightforward animation for Beethoven's "6th Symphony".

 Dumbo has the most shocking and probably most infamous example, with Pink Elephants on Parade.
 Dumbo and Timothy Mouse drink water spiked with discarded champagne and hallucinate all these freaky-looking elephants.

-I can stand the sight of worms And look at microscopic germs But technicolor pachyderms Is much too much for me!
+I can stand the sight of worms And look at microscopic germs But technicolor pachyderms Is really too much for me!
 [Evil Laugh] I am not the type to faint when things are odd or things are quaint but seeing things you know there ain't can certainly give you an awful fright!
 What a sight!

 Ironically, "seeing pink elephants" is the slang term for what happens when an alcoholic abstains from drinking for a long time.